 We are collecting hoof samples from across Washington and other states in the Northwest to determine where the disease occurs and whether or not the pathogens and other contributing factors, involved are the same in every area.
 This will provide baseline data to measure changes over time.
 It will also help determine whether the disease is one outbreak that is spreading or multiple independent outbreaks.

 Understand the social aspects of the disease.

-We are collaborating with the WSU Social and Economic Sciences Research Center to conduct a social science inquiry to understand stakeholder’s beliefs, their values, and specific concerns about the disease and elk management.
+We are collaborating with the WSU Social and Economic Sciences Research Center to conduct a social science inquiry (View PDF: Public Perceptions of Elk Hoof Disease in Washington State - A Technical Report) to understand stakeholder’s beliefs, their values, and specific concerns about the disease and elk management.
 This information will guide outreach and education efforts, assist wildlife agencies and elected officials, and contribute to goal setting for research and management.

 Collaborate with WDFW.

 We are collaborating with WDFW research and management as requested.
 Importantly, WDFW is the state’s agency responsible for the management of wildlife resources, despite WSU’s role in elk hoof disease.
 WDFW is coordinating the submission of hooves to the Washington Animal Disease Diagnostic Laboratory (WADDL) at WSU for diagnostic evaluation by specially trained veterinary pathologists and for research use.

 Outreach and education.

 Raising public awareness and informing the public about the disease and its potential impacts is an important part of our work.
 We will continue and expand our interactions with citizens, professional groups, and policy makers.
 We will listen to concerns and input on studies and will share our research findings.
 You can stay current on our work by signing up here for regular updates by email, or check out our Reports & Updates pages.